fousa/fousa/README.markdown

 This is a public repository from my public website.
 I made this public so I can learn from you!
 I know my code is anything but perfect so I hope I can count on you guys to get it as close to perfect as possible!

+Website is now converted to work with Rails 3.0.0 beta.

 Let's begin
 -----------